-The bill amends West Virginia Code ยง61-6-18 to address public camping on governmental and public property.
-It establishes a clear purpose to protect public health and safety by preventing the use of public spaces for camping or storage of personal property that interferes with others' rights or creates health concerns.
-The bill introduces definitions for terms such as "camp," "camp facilities," "camp paraphernalia," and "public property," and clarifies that each day of violation constitutes a separate offense.
-It also mandates that individuals unlawfully camping receive written warnings and information about alternative shelter options.
+The bill amends and reenacts section 61-6-18 of the Code of West Virginia, focusing on public camping on governmental and public property.
+It establishes a clear purpose to protect public health and safety by preventing the use of public spaces for camping or storage of personal property that may interfere with others' rights or create health concerns.
+The bill introduces definitions for terms such as "camp," "camp facilities," "camp paraphernalia," "public property," and "street," among others.
+It also clarifies that each day of violation constitutes a separate offense and outlines the penalties for unlawful camping, including fines and potential confinement.

 Committee Substitute: 61-6-18